 The Home Buyers’ Plan makes it possible for first-time homebuyers to withdraw up to $35,000 from their RRSP and put the monies towards the purchase or building of a qualifying home.
 A couple can combine resources and withdraw up to $70,000 ($35,000 each).

 To participate in this program, you must complete Form T1036 and provide it to the financial institution where your RRSP account is held.

-RRSP funds withdrawn under the HBP remain tax-free as long as you follow the rules for re-contributing them back.
+RRSP funds withdrawn under the HBP remain tax-free if you follow the rules for re-contributing them.
 You must repay the amount withdrawn back to your RRSP within 15 years.

 CRA provides an annual Home Buyers’ Plan statement of account that tells you the status of your repayments.